 Here we have listed the details about both these travel options that you may consider depending upon your comfort and budget.

-By Air.
 Regular AirIndia flights operate from Kochi to Agatti and Bangaram Islands.
 From Agatti island, you have to cover the remaining distance to Kavaratti and Kadmat islands by boat.
-You may also opt to travel by helicopters to Kavaratti, but this service is commonly available in the monsoon season.
+You may also opt to travel by helicopter to Kavaratti, but this service is commonly available in the monsoon season.

 Air India and IndiGo run regular flights from Kochi to Kavaratti.
 In the case of non-stop flights, you will reach Kavaratti in about an hour.
 Switching focus to the airfare, you will have to spend INR 1,600 for a direct flight to Kavaratti from Kochi.